w3f/polkadot-wiki/docs/learn-account-generation.md

 ![pjs-01](assets/accounts/polkadot_js_01.png)

 > Note: For these screenshots, I am currently connected to the Polkadot network.
-To create an account on
+To create an
-> a different network, you'll need to click on the network selection in the top left corner of the
+> account on a different network, you'll need to click on the network selection in the top left
-> navigation menu.
-From there, you can select from a list of live, testing, and your own network to
+> corner of the navigation menu.
+A pop-up sidebar will appear listing live, testing, and custom node
-> choose from.
+> to choose from.
 Do remember to hit the "Switch" button when you want to switch your network.

 ### Start Account Generation